compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

  The basic steps to running a workflow are
  1. [Create a control file] [#Setup the configuration fie]
- 2. Create your working directory if does not exist
+ 2. Create your working directory if does not exist, here we assume its `/users/username`
  3. [Setup a screen session][/docs/tutorials/Setup_bioflows_env/#Setup GNU screen session]

 ## Setup the YAML configuration file